 When you procrastinate, you lose time that you could have spent doing something else.
 You spend so much time thinking about what you should be doing and avoiding doing it that the time spent procrastinated is not refreshing or productive.
 It is simply lost time.

 Sometimes you spend so much time procrastinating that by the time you complete the task, the opportunity is gone.
 For example, say you want to apply for a scholarship, once the deadline passes, your chance is gone.

 If you wait too long to apply for a job, by the time you apply, the position could already be filled.
 Many opportunities in life are time-limited, and procrastinating can quickly run your clock down.

 This is especially true of the dreamer.
 Having goals is great.
 However, until you can turn your goals into action, you will not reach them.

 Jobs come with quotas and deadlines.
 If you are consistently procrastinating and missing those quotas and deadlines, it is going to impact you at work.
 You could miss out on promotions, raises, bonuses, or even be fired.

 Sometimes those who struggle with procrastination can already struggle with their self-esteem.
 They do not feel they have the skills or ability to complete their task, so they procrastinate.

 However, procrastination can make any existing issues with self-esteem worse.
-You feel guilty because you are procrastinating and then your head begins to fill with negative self-talk, which impacts your self-esteem.
-Poor Decisions
+You feel guilty because you are procrastinating and then your head begins to fill with negative self-talk which impacts your self-esteem.

 You have procrastinated and procrastinated.
 You are now rushed.
 You complete your project and turn it in, but because you were rushed, you made some poor decisions.